krutikabapat/CNN/README.md

 # CNN
 Basic Implementation of CNN in python.
-The following basic model(attahced in .jpg file) of CNN has been implemented using Keras.
+The following basic model(attached in .jpg file) of CNN has been implemented using Keras from MNIST data set.